sverker/webasm-test/README.md

 ## Multi threading limitations

 Only one Erlang process (VM thread) at a time can call functions in a wasm module instance.
-This is either protected by a mutex lock (like above) or by binding the module instance to the calling Erlang process:
+This is by default enforced by a mutex lock (like above) or by binding the module instance to the calling Erlang process:

 ```erlang
 5> Mb = wasm_runtime_nif:new([process_bound]).